DeepDoge/DeepDoge/README.md

 I had the name Shiba way way way before it was popular.

-I code to satisfy the itching in my brain.

-I code stuff, so I can stop thinking about coding them.

-#### Status:
-coding to buy BTC during the week, coding to scratch that itch on the weekends
+Coding to buy BTC during the week,<br/>
+Coding to scratch that itch on the weekends

 #### help me scratch the itch more: